 INRS: Key OSH player in France

-Its activities are programmed in accordance with directives from Social Security (French National Health Insurance Fund for Salaried Workers - CNAMTS) and policies defined by the Ministry in charge of Labour (Third Occupational Health Plan 2016-2020).
+Its activities are programmed in accordance with directives from Social Security (French National Health Insurance Fund for Salaried Workers - CNAM) and policies defined by the Ministry in charge of Labour.

 INRS’s goal is to contribute to the prevention of occupational accidents and diseases through a set of four complementary actions.
-It conducts studies and research in a variety of areas, offers a wide range of training activities, develops and disseminates information on occupational safety and health, and provides technical, legal, medical and documentary expertise.
+It conducts studies and research in a variety of areas, offers a wide range of training activities, develops and disseminates information on occupational safety and health, and provides assistance.

 The general Social Security scheme

 In France, the general social security scheme is divided into four branches covering health insurance, compensation for occupational injuries and illnesses, pension insurance and family benefits.
 Social Security is funded by compulsory contributions paid by employers and employees except for occupational accidents and diseases funded exclusively by the employers.
 Around 70% of salaried workers fall under this general scheme.
 INRS covers all sectors except special sectors such as the public, agriculture, mining sectors, etc.

 When acquiring and disseminating knowledge and transforming it into solutions, INRS uses its cross-disciplinary resources to spread OSH culture as widely as possible and to offer practical tools.
 Recognition and compensation for occupational accidents and diseases and the follow-up of medical files is not part of INRS’s missions but that of Social Security.

 INRS has about 580 staff members skilled in various professions and disciplines: engineers, physicians, ergonomists, legal advisors, information specialists, training managers, etc. They lend their expertise to other prevention partners such as national and regional Social Security services, occupational health services, companies and employees themselves.